michelfernandez/cove/site/content/english/identification.md

 {{% markdown %}}
-**Identification for QES - Skribble makes it easy**
+**Identification for QES - Skribble makes it easy** Let us advise you and find the right identification solution for your company.
 {{% /markdown %}}
 {{< /cta >}}
 {{< /content >}}